SteeltoeOSS/Documentation/api/v3/stream/standalone-stream-rabbitmq.md

 #### Setting up the Kubernetes cluster

-For this example, we need a running [Kubernetes cluster](%currentPath%/installation/kubernetes/#creating-a-kubernetes-cluster).
-For this example, we deploy to `Docker for Windows Desktop with Integrated Kubernetes`.
+For this example, we need a running Kubernetes cluster.
+For this example, we deploy to [Docker for Windows Desktop](https://docs.docker.com/docker-for-windows/install/) with integrated [Kubernetes](https://docs.docker.com/desktop/kubernetes/).

 ##### Verifying Kubernetes is running